Coherence revival under the Unruh effect and its metrological advantage: Metrological advantage

 \section{Metrological advantage}

 In general, quantum coherence is recognized as a physical resource that can be utilized to improve the performance of various quantum information tasks.
-One particular example is the close relation between non-classical coherence and quantum metrological tasks, where the quantumness encoded in coherence can be used to enhance the accuracy of estimation of extremely sensitive parameter, e.g., Unruh temperature, spacetime curvature in relativistic context \cite{Wang,Tian,F4}.
-Our purpose in this section is to examine the metrological advantage fo coherence revival found before.
+One particular example is the close relation between non-classical coherence and quantum metrological tasks, where the quantumness encoded in coherence can be used to enhance the accuracy of estimation of extremely sensitive {parameters}, e.g., Unruh temperature, spacetime curvature in relativistic context \cite{QFIadd1,QFIadd2,Wang,Tian,F4,QFIadd3}. {This section aims} to examine the metrological advantage of coherence revival found before.
 In particular, we will evaluate the QFI for the two-UDW detector, with Unruh temperature as a parameter chosen to be optimally estimated.
-We will show that the revival coherence corresponds to the enhanced QFI, therefore may provide a significant quantum advantage in metrological task.
+We will show that the revival coherence corresponds to the enhanced QFI {and,} therefore, may provide a significant quantum advantage in metrological {tasks}.

 In any quantum metrological task, QFI gives a lower bound to the mean-square error in the parameter estimation via the Cram\'er-Rao inequality $\operatorname{Var}(X) \geqslant\left[N \mathcal{F}_{X}\right]^{-1}$, where $N$ is the number of repeated measurements.
 In terms of the symmetric logarithmic derivative (SLD) operator $L_X$, which satisfies $\p_X\rho=\frac{1}{2}\{\rho,L_X\}$, the QFI is defined as $\mathcal{F}_X=\mbox{Tr}[\rho(X)L^2_X]$.
-For a diagonalized density matrix like $\rho=\sum_{i=\pm}\lambda_i|\psi_i\ra\la\psi_i|$, the related QFI can be further written as \cite{QFI1,QFI2} \be \mathcal{F}_X=\sum_{i=\pm}\frac{(\p_X \lambda_i)^2}{\lambda_i}+\sum_{i\neq j=\pm}\frac{2(\lambda_i-\lambda_j)^2}{\lambda_i+\lambda_j}|\la\psi_i|\p_X\psi_j\ra|^2 \ee where the summations run over all eigenvalues satisfying $\lambda_i\neq0$ and $\lambda_i+\lambda_j\neq0$.
+For a diagonalized density matrix like $\rho=\sum_{i=\pm}\lambda_i|\psi_i\ra\la\psi_i|$, the related QFI can be further written as \cite{QFI1,QFI2} \be \mathcal{F}_X=\sum_{i=\pm}\frac{(\p_X \lambda_i)^2}{\lambda_i}+\sum_{i\neq j=\pm}\frac{2(\lambda_i-\lambda_j)^2}{\lambda_i+\lambda_j}|\la\psi_i|\p_X\psi_j\ra|^2 , \ee where the summations run over all eigenvalues satisfying $\lambda_i\neq0$ and $\lambda_i+\lambda_j\neq0$.

 We choose to estimate Unruh temperature $T_U$.
-The related QFI can be straightforwardly calculated from (\ref{QFI}), by substituting the eigenvalues (\ref{eq15}) of diagonalized density matrix of detectors system.
+The related QFI can be straightforwardly calculated from (\ref{QFI}) by substituting the eigenvalues (\ref{eq15}) of {the} diagonalized density matrix of {the} detectors system.
 According to different preparations of initial state encoded in $\Delta_0\in[-3,1]$, we come to two classes of QFI:

 (i) $\Delta_0=-3$, only one nonvanishing eigenvalue $\lambda_4=1$, which gives $\mathcal{F}_{T}=0$;